aaronkyle/social-development/data/README.md

 # data

-Social data have historically been "bad"—not necessarily because no data exist, but because relevant data are often difficult to find and difficult to use well.

-- Useful datasets can be scattered across institutional websites, reports, spreadsheets, and one-off project archives.
-- The available data are often incomplete, inconsistently defined, or insufficiently disaggregated for social analysis.
-- Many datasets are published in PDFs or proprietary spreadsheet formats rather than through stable, programmatically accessible services.
-- Sources, interfaces, and links change, and datasets are not always maintained consistently over time.
-- These limitations make comparison and longitudinal analysis particularly difficult.
+Social indicator data are rarely done well.
+Useful datasets can be scattered across institutional websites, reports, spreadsheets, and one-off project archives.
+The available data are often incomplete, inconsistently defined, or insufficiently disaggregated for social analysis.
+Many datasets are published in PDFs or proprietary spreadsheet formats rather than through stable, programmatically accessible services.
+Sources, interfaces, and links change, and datasets are not always maintained consistently over time.
+These limitations make comparison and longitudinal analysis particularly difficult.

 As a social development practitioner, I have often had to find, capture, restructure, and compare data before I could begin to use them.
 Some of that historical work is stored in this repository.